-Kyrgyzstan, a landlocked and poor, mountainous country in Central Asia, keeps an unassuming profile.
+Kyrgyzstan, a landlocked, economically poor, and highly mountainous country in Central Asia, keeps an unassuming profile.
 It lacks the oil and gas wealth of Uzbekistan, Turkmenistan, and Kazakhstan.
-It lacks the strong, singularly powerful political personalities like Karimov, Nazarbayev, and Berdymukomedov.
+It has lacked the strong, singularly powerful political personalities like Karimov, Berdymukomedov, and Nazarbayev.

 But Kyrgyzstan is no mellow backwater.
 It has had two political revolutions in the past eight years which have made regional and international political waves.
 Today, it is one of the main routes by which China exports its goods to other Central Asian countries – and is a major recipient of Chinese investment.
-For Russia, Kyrgyzstan is also important as a trade route, a military ally, and pivotal in controlling the heroin trade from Afghanistan that is taking a toll on the Russian population.
+For Russia, Kyrgyzstan is also important as a trade route and military ally.
+It is also pivotal in controlling the heroin trade from Afghanistan that is taking a toll on the Russian population.
 For the US, Kyrgyzstan is seen as a beacon of the democracy it hopes to spread across the planet – and is a military ally and the primary transit point serving US troops in Afghanistan.

-The Kyrgyz government has shown itself to be politically ambitious, and able to play major powers off each other to gain the maximum benefit from its few resources.
+The Kyrgyz government has shown itself to be politically ambitious, and able to play major powers off each other to gain the maximum benefit from its relations.

 So what do we know about Kyrgyzstan?
 It is a small country with a big stick.

 Quick Stats on a Country of Mountains

 Kyrgyzstan is slightly smaller than South Dakota (about 200 square miles) with a population on par with Wisconsin’s (about 5.5 million people).
 It is almost entirely mountainous, dominated by the Tien Shan range.
 The mountains are perhaps the most important element to understanding Kyrgyzstan.